hovinhthinh/Qsearch/README.md

 # Searching for Entities with Quantity Constraints over Web Content

 [![Build Status](https://travis-ci.org/hovinhthinh/Qsearch.svg?branch=master)](https://travis-ci.org/hovinhthinh/Qsearch)

 This is the repository of 3 projects: Qsearch, QuTE, QL.

 ---

-## Qsearch
+## 1) Qsearch

 A system for answering quantity queries from text. ([Demo](https://qsearch.mpi-inf.mpg.de/))

+For more information, please read the specific README at [Qsearch.md](Qsearch.md)

 ### Search API

 We host our text-based search API at the following address `http://qsearch.mpi-inf.mpg.de/search`.
 Below is an example basic query:

 ```
 GET /search?full=skyscrapers%20higher%20than%201000%20feet
 ```